ssutl/Instagram-bot/README.md

 - **Quote Parsing**: Extracts Kindle highlights from KTON.
 - **Automated Posting**: Periodically posts quotes to Instagram.
-- **Customizable Overlay**: Applies a preset image overlay on each post.
+- **Customizable Overlay**: Use DallE to generate a background Image.

 ## Requirements